livun/bouvet-asset-hub/docs/feautures.md

 # Feautures Suggestions
 ## Epic: Administration (CRUD operations)
-Note: `Feutures are marked with this styling`
+Note: `Features are marked with this styling`

 ### Create
 `Tag new asset`